celery/celery/docs/userguide/tasks.rst

             send_twitter_status.retry(args=[oauth, tweet], kwargs=kwargs, exc=exc)

-Here we used the ``exc`` argument to pass the current exception to :meth:`Task.retry`.
+Here we used the ``exc`` argument to pass the current exception to :meth:`~celery.task.base.Task.retry`.
 At each step of the retry this exception is available as the tombstone (result) of the task.
-When :attr:`Task.max_retries` has been exceeded this is the exception raised.
-However, if an ``exc`` argument is not provided the :exc:`RetryTaskError` exception is raised instead.
+When :attr:`~celery.task.base.Task.max_retries` has been exceeded this is the exception raised.
+However, if an ``exc`` argument is not provided the :exc:`~celery.exceptions.RetryTaskError` exception is raised instead.

 **Important note:** The task has to take the magic keyword arguments in order for max retries to work properly, this is because it keeps track